gelarians/100-days-of-code/log.md

 ### Day 6: December 9, 2020

 **Today's Progress**: finish Project.
-Add change entry | add save method | add delete all entrys i understand now how to talk from the component to the sotore and how to write the right function to have a clean code.
+Add change entry | add save method | add delete all entrys i understand now how to talk from the component to the store and how to write the right function to have a clean code.
 First store funcion then the component function and finaly use it on the template

 **Thoughts:** still make some progress. next days i must learn vuex for a better state management. it is hard to debug without it. i must make more commits on my git repo.
 1 a day is not enought